nsekiyaOrg/branchProtectionSample/README.md

 # branchProtectionSample
 A simple web service that listens for organization events to know when a repository has been created.

-When the repository is created, it will automatically set protection of the master branch.
-Notify myself with an @mention in an issue within the repository that outlines the protections that were added.
+This web service is intended to listen for a GitHub organization event triggered when a repository has been created and will trigger an api which does the following.
+* Set protection of the master branch of that created repository.
+* Create a issue in the created repository and notify me with an @mention.